Configuration#

 Manually passing files#

-By default, Sphinx-Gallery creates all the files that are written in the sphinx-build directory, either by generating rst and images from a *.py in the gallery-source, or from creating index.rst from README.txt in the gallery-source.
+By default, Sphinx-Gallery creates all the files that are written in the sphinx-build directory, either by generating rst and images from a *.py in the gallery-source, or from creating index.rst from GALLERY_HEADER.rst (or README.[rst/txt] for backward-compatibility) in the gallery-source.
 However, sometimes it is desirable to pass files from the gallery-source to the sphinx-build.
 For example, you may want to pass an image that a gallery refers to, but does not generate itself.
 You may also want to pass raw rst from the gallery-source to the sphinx-build, because that material fits in thematically with your gallery, but is easier to write as rst.
 To accommodate this, you may set copyfile_regex in sphinx_gallery_conf.
 The following copies across rst files.

 sphinx_gallery_conf = {